 - 'Tithe: A Modern Faerie Tale'; Holly Black: This was the book that I actually started reading in March, but finished in April and so comes under this category.
 I really enjoyed this book, I'd been eyeing it up for a very long time and I'm certainly a fan of Holly Black now!
 I can't wait to read the second in the series, 'Valiant'.
 4/5 stars.

 - 'Demolition Queen - Champagne, Murder & Chaos'; Betsy Cook Speer: Now this was my very first author request and I got majorly excited when it happened so I accepted.
-I wouldn't normally pick this one up off the shelf and I thought it was a bit of a slow starter, but by the end I was hooked!
-If you're a fan of thrillers, check this one out!
-3.5/5 stars.
+I wouldn't normally pick this one up off the shelf and I thought it was a bit of a slow starter, but by the end I liked it more!
+If you're a fan of thrillers, this might be better suited to you!
+2/5 stars.

 - 'The Fault In Our Stars'; John Green: My sister Bev pestered and pestered for me to rearrange my entire reading list and bump this one up!
 I listened and am so glad I did.
 Such a heart-breakingly beautiful book that made me cry, like, a lot.
 Very sad but I have no regrets.
 Everybody needs to read this book, it delivers a pretty important message and I did a lot of reflecting afterwards.
 5/5 stars.